-- (ii) to directly record the SPE expenditure as government expenditure according to their nature and counterpart (e.g., capitals transfer to public corporations), against withdrawal of equity in the SPE. - (iii) to record acquisition of assets (like loans or equity) in government accounts, against withdrawal of equity in the SPE. - (iv) to record any/main SPE revenue (e.g. some cases of securitization) directly as government revenue, against an increase in equity in the SPE (and ultimately reduction in debt). - 16.
-Proposal (i) within Option 3 is necessary to ensure that interest expenditure is recorded where there is a debt.
-Proposals (ii), (iii), and (iv) relates to a case of rerouting as recognized by the 2008 SNA/BPM6, which avoids recording debatable cross-border nonfinancial transactions, notably whenever the beneficiary of the expenditure has the same residency as the sponsoring government.
-De facto, Option 3 implies that the SPE to cash abroad, with government seen as drawing down on it (with a BOP impact in the financial accounts F.2 Currency and deposits/ F.5 Equity and investment fund shares) each time an SPE outflow takes place. - 17.
-A separate problem concerns the government debt towards the SPE.
+- 15. Proposal (i) within Option 3 is necessary to ensure that interest expenditure is recorded where there is a debt.
+Proposals (ii), (iii), and (iv) relates to a case of rerouting as recognized by the 2008 SNA/BPM6, which avoids recording debatable cross-border nonfinancial transactions, notably whenever the beneficiary of the expenditure has the same residence as the sponsoring government. - 16.
+Another issue concerns the government debt towards the SPE.
 Recognizing a loan rather than debt security (when the SPE issues such instruments) distorts the debt composition of government and its valuation.
 At the same time, the debt link between the government and the SPE does not meet the debt securities/PI definitions.
-One possibility would be to nonetheless decide that the government debt to the SPE would be classified, by convention, identically to the SPE debts (including recognizing debt securities links, and their valuation and property income).
-This separate issue is not part of Option 3 but could be considered as a variant/extension of Option 3. - 18.
-The residency exception to the institutional unit test applied to all SPEs (public or private) in the 2008 SNA is based on the fact that these entities are usually established in particular jurisdictions to draw on specific advantages provided by the host economies as well as on the serious difficulties that statisticians would face in consolidating them.
+One possibility would be to nonetheless decide that the government debt to the SPE would be classified, by convention, identically to the SPE debts (including recognizing debt securities links, and their valuation and property income). - 17.
+The residence exception to the institutional unit test applied to all SPEs (public or private) in the 2008 SNA is based on the fact that these entities are usually established in particular jurisdictions to draw on specific advantages provided by the host economies as well as on the serious difficulties that statisticians would face in consolidating them.
 The motivations of government owned SPEs (see GFSM 2014 paragraphs A3.54 to A3.56) are similar to private-owned/controlled SPEs contrary to embassies and enclaves.
 The latter are set up in different jurisdictions from a diplomacy perspective, are generally exempt from at least some laws in the host economy and are considered extensions of the home government's territory under international law (BPM6, paragraph 4.138).
 Thus, they are included in the same economic territory of the home government.
 From a compilation angle, compilers would face difficulties to effectively consolidate within each parent (sometimes themselves SPE, etc.), without errors, the very large number of nonresident SPEs existing across the world, with their large balance sheets and cross-border debtor/creditor relationships.
-The residency exception is, hence, largely a pragmatic solution to avoid significant errors when compiling cross-border positions and flows in the external sector accounts and associated Rest of the World accounts of the 2008 SNA.
+The residence exception is, hence, largely a pragmatic solution to avoid significant errors when compiling cross-border positions and flows in the external sector accounts and associated Rest of the World accounts of the 2008 SNA.
 However, it may be recognized that, to the extent that SPEs abroad created by governments are not numerous and often well identified, it may be easier to develop nationality-based statistics for this sector.
 In that respect, a specific treatment foreseen for them, different from private SPEs, may appear well-justified (exception within an exception).
-11
+10 - 18.
+The main issue is therefore whether it is more effective either to prescribe a simplified solution of directly consolidated government SPEs abroad (Option 1), which has the merit to align SPEs abroad on domestic SPEs and to avoid a series of imputations as well as to avoid distorting government accounts (embassy treatment), or to stick to the current BPM6 treatment (Option 2), which has the advantage of treating all SPEs abroad as institutional units, but involves a series of imputations and results in significant remaining distortions of government accounts, or to stick to the current BPM6 treatment however with adaptations (Option 3), which has the advantage of treating all SPEs abroad as institutional units but without significant distortions of government accounts, although this involves a longer series of imputations.

-11 This "exception within the exception" also probably acted as an effective disincentive to create such SPEs abroad for purely statistical reasons, which would otherwise have probably multiplied.
+10 This "exception within the exception" also probably acted as an effective disincentive to create such SPEs abroad for purely statistical reasons, which would otherwise have probably multiplied.